dparedesh/baseline-selection-4tops/README.md

 to update the submodule from remote.

-Once you're done with your modifications and you tested it locally, you can then request to merge the branch into the master branch using the gitlab web interface.
+Once you're done with your modifications and you tested it locally, you can then request to merge the branch into the master branch using the GitLab web interface.
 It is recommended to create a merge request with `WIP:` in front of the title as soon as possible so that other people can already see and discuss the changes being made.
 This reduces merge problems and it's generally a nice starting point for good discussions.

+> [!IMPORTANT]
-**Important**: since we are trying to separate the SM4tops code from the TTHbb framework as much as possible in order to be as independent as possible from the TTHbb team, we ask every analyzer to modify the TTHbb framework as little as possible, preferably not at all.
+> Since we are trying to separate the SM4tops code from the TTHbb framework as much as possible in order to be as independent as possible from the TTHbb team, we ask every analyzer to modify the TTHbb framework  as little as possible, preferably not at all.

 ## Updating the TTHbb submodule

-In the current set-up, the TTHbb submodule points to our fork of that repository, so we are responsible for updating it, although it is not necessary to do this too often.
+In the current set-up, the TTHbb submodule points to our fork of that repository, so we are responsible for updating it, although it is unnecessary to do this too often.
 There are multiple workflows of how to do it..here's the one I've been using:

 1. get into the right directory (so that we're using the git of the submodule): `cd common-framework/Framework/TTHbbAnalysis`
 2. check that you've already added the "upstream" original package (only once) `git remote -v`, which should result in

 ```
 origin	ssh://git@gitlab.cern.ch:7999/atlasphys-top/xs/4tops/frameworks/TTHbbAnalysis.git (fetch)
 origin	ssh://git@gitlab.cern.ch:7999/atlasphys-top/xs/4tops/frameworks/TTHbbAnalysis.git (push)